 Heather had many practical uses.
 Long leggy stems made durable thatching.
 However burning and grazing yields heather which branches too much, making it less suitable for this purpose.
 People made a yellow dye from heather as well as strong rope which withstood the effects of seawater.

-Heather was put to many practical uses.
-Where long leggy stems could be harvested it was used for durable thatching, though burning and grazing is said to yield heather which branches too much, making it less suitable for thatching.
-A yellow dye was derived from it, strong ropes which withstood the effects of seawater were twisted from it, and it was gathered together in bundles to make a variety of besoms and brooms – heather’s Latin name Calluna is derived from the Greek kalluna, meaning ‘to brush’.
+Heather was also gathered together in bundles to make a variety of besoms and brooms.
+In fact heather’s botanical name Calluna comes from the Greek kalluna, meaning ‘to brush’.
 On the Isle of Lewis, a particular kind of hoe drawn by a person had two rows of wooden teeth followed by a row of heather to smooth the soil.

 In the Highlands people used this common plant as medicine.
 An infusion of heather tops were used to treat coughs, consumption and to soothe the nerves.
 Highlanders also made heather tea and ointments to treat arthritis and rheumatism.
 ‘Moorland tea’ made from heather flowers, was a favourite of Robert Burns.

 The soporific aroma from the dried flowers was also put to use to make heather mattresses.
 Long lengths of dried, flowering heather were placed together in the bed frame, flowers uppermost and leaning towards the bed head.
 In the 16th century James VI’s tutor George Buchanan wrote that a heather bed was “… so pleasant, that it may vie in softness with the finest down, while in salubrity it far exceeds it … and restores strength to fatigued nerves, so that those who lie down languid and weary in the evening, arise in the morning vigorous and sprightly.”